Sandwiches97/nlp-diy/diy_Recommender_Systems/5_ranking.md

 ## Hinge Loss and its Implementation

-The Hinge loss for ranking has different form to the [hinge loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.HingeLoss) provided within the gluon library that is often used in classifiers such as SVMs.
+The $\text{\color{red}\colorbox{black}{Hinge loss}}$ for ranking has different form to the [hinge loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.HingeLoss) provided within the gluon library that is often used in classifiers such as SVMs.
 The loss used for ranking in recommender systems has the following form.

 $$
 \sum_{(u, i, j \in D)} \max( m - \hat{y}_{ui} + \hat{y}_{uj}, 0)